Skip to content

 Ayrshire’s mining past was the key to this project as it allowed access to funding programmes aimed at the regeneration of former coalfields.

-Feedback from previous visitors include:
+Feedback from visitors

 "Congratulations on the initiative and the outcome of the River Ayr Way.
 The parts that we walked were excellent, beautiful and with variety."

-"It has diverse plant and wildlife - ever changing throughout the seasons.
-As one progresses downstream, the ever changing topography, geology and agricultural scenery is full of interest and there are many industrial / historical references."
+"It has diverse plant and wildlife - ever-changing throughout the seasons.
+As one progresses downstream, the ever-changing topography, geology and agricultural scenery is full of interest and there are many industrial/historical references."

 Contact Information